IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/installation.rst

 - Choose ``linux``, ``macos`` (Apple Intel), ``macosm1`` (Apple Silicon), or ``win`` depending on your operating system

+For users who don't follow the `VFX Platform <https://vfxplatform.com/>`_ standard, we also provide py312 builds.

 Sometimes, a build may be delayed, or contain broken code.
 We try to avoid this, but it happens.